 Avoid contamination of the span gas cylinder when connecting the pressure regulator.
 Bleed the air filled regulator for a couple of minutes before closing the vent valve of the pressure regulator (faster and more reliable method of purging the regulator than simply allowing the span gas to flow through the regulator and the span gas line).

-Following components/tools are required for setting a span gas cylinder.
+The following components/tools are required for setting a span gas cylinder:

 - 1. Certified span gas cylinder with an oxygen concentration, balance nitrogen, approximating 80% of the full scale range above the intended measuring range. - 2.
-Use a pressure Regulator to reduce span gas pressure to between 5 and 30 psig. - 3.
+Use a Pressure Regulator to reduce span gas pressure to between 5 and 30 psig. - 3.
 Use flow meter (only if the analyzer is not equipped with a flow meter) and set the flow between 1-2 SCFH. - 4.
 Use suitable fittings and 1/8" dia. metal tubing to connect the regulator to the inlet of the analyzer.

-Procedure Setting up Span Gas Cylinder
+Procedure of Setting up a Span Gas Cylinder

-- > With the span gas cylinder valve closed, install the regulator on the cylinder. - > Open the regulator's exit valve and partially open the pressure regulator's control knob. - Open slightly the cylinder valve. - > Loosen the nut connecting the regulator to the cylinder and bleed the pressure regulator. - > Retighten the nut connecting the regulator to the cylinder - > Adjust the regulator exit valve and slowly bleed the pressure regulator. - > Open the cylinder valve completely. - Set the pressure between 5-30 psig using the pressure regulator's control knob.
+- 1. With the span gas cylinder valve closed, install the regulator on the cylinder. - 2.
+Open the regulator's exit valve and partially open the pressure regulator's control knob. - 3.
+Open slightly the cylinder valve. - 4.
+Loosen the nut connecting the regulator to the cylinder and bleed the pressure regulator. - 5.
+Retighten the nut connecting the regulator to the cylinder - 6.
+Adjust the regulator exit valve and slowly bleed the pressure regulator. - 7.
+Open the cylinder valve completely. - 8.
+Set the pressure between 5-30 psig using the pressure regulator's control knob.